For inquiries or reservations, please

 steadily until it became increasingly difficult to find new

 additions.
-Five CN and two BC Rail mainline cabooses reside in
+Five CN and two BC Rail mainline cabooses once

-our yard, some of which someday will have the honor
+resided in our yard, some of which had the honor

 of providing delightful shelter for our guests.